StultusEstQuiHocLegit/CFDATAX/README.md

 Historical quarterly reports for each company from `YEAR - 10` through `YEAR` (2014‑2024 when YEAR=2024).
 Saved in the format: `[CIK]_[YEAR]_["Q1" or "Q2" or "Q3" or "Q4"]`.html

-Example for annual report company data:
+Example for quarterly report company data:
 - [Apple](https://www.sec.gov/Archives/edgar/data/320193/000032019325000057/aapl-20250329.htm)

 ### USA Federal Holidays for Year 2024